Qijiang60/GithubWebhooks4J/README.md

 * Endpoint: /webhooks
 * Success message: 👌 PERFECT!
 Dispatched handler count: %COUNT

-In the success message %COUNT gets interlnally replaced by the amount of dispatched listeners.
+In the success message %COUNT gets internally replaced by the amount of dispatched listeners.

 After doing all of that a server, obtainable through getServer() will be started on a background thread waiting for calls from GitHub.